-Now that the festive season is over, it’s back to work for many of us.
-Some 595,000 people have suffered from work-related stress, depression or anxiety, resulting in 15.4 million working days lost due to illness.
+Now that lockdown is coming to an end, many of us are expected to come back into the office, at least as part of a hybrid work-from-home/in-office arrangement.
+The last official statistics have revealed that 595,000 people have suffered from work-related stress, depression or anxiety, resulting in 15.4 million working days lost due to illness.
 So can you sue your employer for emotional distress?

 If you want to claim against your employer for emotional distress, the determining factor is whether or not the emotional distress actually is work-related.